dropbox/stone/doc/lang_ref.rst

 ---------------------------

 Code generators map the primitive types of Stone to types in a target language.
-For more information, consult the appropriate guide in `Using Generated Code
+For more information, consult the appropriate guide in `Builtin Generators
-<using_generator.rst>`_.
+<builtin_generators.rst>`_.

 Alias
 =====